Short Bridge - South Santiam River

 Day-Use Area

-Short Covered Bridge History
+History of Short Covered Bridge in Cascadia

 Cascadia Day-Use Area - Short Bridge